WarlockAlan/WarlockAlan.github.io/source/_posts/Principles of Economics(chapter8).md

 ### Definitions

-1.Deadweight loss-- the fall in total surplus that results from a market distortion, such as a tax
+1. Deadweight loss-- the fall in total surplus that results from a market distortion, such as a tax

 ### Review